cmprsk/valkyrie/_posts/2016-06-30-VALQUIRIA-agora-em-inglês.md

 ```
 ---
-lang: # a string as en or pt
+lang: # a string as 'en' or 'pt'
 ref: # an unique identifier for the post
 ---
 ```